Tips to help your newly planted landscape survive and thrive!

 FLOWERS & GRASSES

-If you don’t have a bubbler, invest in a good watering wand (not a spray nozzle you clean your car with) and hold over the top of the plant just like in the video.
+If you don’t have a bubbler, invest in a good watering wand (not a spray nozzle you clean your car with, you’re not power washing your plants) and hold over the top of the plant just like in the video.

 SCROLL DOWN for tips & videos